ocfl-archive/gocfl/README.md

 #### Containers

-Serialization of an OCFL Storage Root into a container format like ZIP must not generate overhead on disk I/O. Therefor generation of an OCFL Container is possible without an intermediary OCFL Storage Root on a filesystem.
+Serialization of an OCFL Storage Root into a container format like ZIP must not generate overhead on disk I/O. Therefore generation of an OCFL Container is possible without an intermediary OCFL Storage Root on a filesystem.

 #### Encryption